tanuj-ralli/House-Prediction-Problem/README.md

 In this file the traing of model is done using the function of sklearn i.e. sklearn.linear_model.LinearRegression()

 Just download the .ipynb file for step by step traing of model as well as for predicting on given inputs.

+requirements.txt file contains all the required libraries to run the python script's codes.